DmitrySumaroka/twitter_autopost/README.md

 Drupal module content auto post to twitter.
 Currently being built......

 ## TODO
-- List the screenames that are already saved,
 - Figure out why the hell the values arent being passed in like screen_name_id, is this a scope issue?
 - Use the twitter module to authenticate the names here remove the middle man?
 - Rewrite the autoposting alg,